menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 2. From the list of scopes, double-click on the applicable one.

-3. From the list of IP Addresses, right-click on the applicable one, and select Create Address Pool from the shortcut menu.
-The DHCP Address Pool dialog box displays.
+3. From the list of IP Addresses, right-click on the applicable one, and select :guilabel:`Create Address Pool` from the shortcut menu.
+The *DHCP Address Pool* dialog box displays.

-4. Move to the Failover Peer field, and click the drop-down list arrow.
+4. Move to the **Failover Peer** field, and click the drop-down list arrow.

-5. Select Add new failover peer.
+5. Select *Add new failover peer*.

-6. Click OK.
-The New Failover Peer dialog box displays.
+6. Click :guilabel:`OK`.
+The *New Failover Peer* dialog box displays.

-  Name.
+  Name
     Specifies the name of the failover peer.

-  Role.
+  Role
     Specifies the role of the failover peer.
 The available roles are Primary and Secondary.

-  Address.
+  Address
     Specifies the IP Address or DNS name on which the server should listen for connections from its failover peer.

-  Port.
+  Port
     Specifies the port number on which the server should listen for connections from its failover peer.

-  Peer Address.
+  Peer Address
     Specifies the IP Address or DNS name to which the server should connect to reach its failover peer for failover messages.

-  Peer Port.
+  Peer Port
     Specifies the port number to which the server should connect to reach its failover peer for failover messages.

-  Max Response Delay.
+  Max Response Delay
     Specifies the number of seconds that may pass without the server receiving a message from its failover peer before it assumes that the connection has failed.

-  Max Unacked Updates.
+  Max Unacked Updates
     Specifies the number of messages the server can send before receiving an acknowledgement from its failover peer.
 According to ISC documentation, 10 seems to be a good value.

-  Max Client Lead Time.
+  Max Client Lead Time
     Specifies the number of seconds for which a lease can be renewed by either server without contacting the other.
 Only specified on the primary failover peer.

-  Split Index.
+  Split Index
     Specifies the split between the primary and secondary failover peer for the purposes of load balancing.
 According to ISC documentation, 128 is really the only meaningful value.
 Only specified on the primary failover peer.

-  Load Balance Max Seconds.
+  Load Balance Max Seconds
     Specifies the cutoff in seconds after which load balancing is disabled.
 According to ISC documentation, a value of 3 or 5 is recommended.

-7. Click OK.
+7. Click :guilabel:`OK`.
 The DHCP Address Pool dialog box displays and shows the updated information.

-8. Click OK.
+8. Click :guilabel:`OK`.

 If you need to EDIT or DELETE an existing failover peer, do the following:

 1. Locate the relevant ISC DHCP server.

-2. Right-click and, from the shortcut menu, select Manage Failover Peers.
-The Failover Peers for … dialog box displays.
+2. Right-click and, from the shortcut menu, select :guilabel:`Manage Failover Peers`.
+The *Failover Peers for …* dialog box displays.
 All failover peers are shown.

-3. To EDIT a failover peer, select it and click the Edit button.
-Then modify the Failover Peers … properties dialog box, as needed.
+3. To EDIT a failover peer, select it and click the :guilabel:`Edit` button.
+Then modify the *Failover Peers … properties* dialog box, as needed.

-4. To DELETE a failover peer, select it and click the Delete button.
+4. To DELETE a failover peer, select it and click the :guilabel:`Delete` button.

 .. note:: In order to finalize the setup of the failover relationship, the scope needs to be migrated to the failover peer.